To submit a nonprofit listing:

 Third Wednesdays: Meeting of the Coronado Optimist Club.
 6-7 p.m.
 Held at the Range Cafe in Bernalillo.

-First and third Thursdays (except for November and December): Sandoval County Commission.
+First and third Thursdays (except for November and December): Sandoval County Commission meeting.
 6 p.m.
 Unless otherwise noted, all meetings will be held in the Sandoval Administration Building, 1500 Idalia Road Building D, Bernalillo.
 Info or meeting agenda: www.sandovalcounty.com, 867-7500.

 Second Thursdays: The Democratic Party of Sandoval County meets with the New Mexico Democratic Club.
 7 p.m.
 Meetings to be held at the Bernalillo Train Station, 400 Station, Bernalillo.